Can Abortion Make You Infertile?

 First of all, infertility itself is difficult to study.
 It is a personal issue often not discovered until a couple tries to conceive, and sometimes not even until months or years of trying.
 It is also difficult to diagnose causes of infertility since there are so many factors at play.

 Additionally, because there is a lack of abortion follow-up care, many women are unaware of its effects on their health and fertility.
 In one case study, the doctors found that the patient’s infertility was due to bone fragments left from an incomplete abortion.
-However, the patient had no idea there had been any abortion complications.
-Nor did the doctor realize it at first because they were unaware of the abortion, and the first scans didn’t find any evidence.
+However, the patient had no idea there had been any complications.
+Nor did the doctor realize it at first because they were unaware that the woman had had an abortion, and the first scans didn’t find any evidence.

-Such issues make it difficult for anyone to realize whether abortion causes infertility.
+These factors make it difficult for anyone to realize the full truth.

 Finally, those who support abortion may be influenced by political concerns.
 As Gregory K. Pike (Senior Research Fellow at the Bios Centre in London) says in his research: “it is quite conceivable that the literature as it exists is biased.”1

 Planned Parenthood claims that there is no increased risk of infertility from abortion “unless there’s a rare and serious complication that’s not treated.”
-But this last phrase is key.
+But such complications are not always treated.

 In his overview of studies on abortion and infertility, Pike responds to Planned Parenthood: